 Texts on this page have been partially machine translated from German.

-Counselling in cases of sexual harassment and violence
+Counselling in Cases of Sexual Harassment and Violence

-What is Sexual Harassment and Violence?
+What is Sexual harassment and Violence?

-Sexual harassment refers to "any psychological, physical or verbal behaviour of a sexual nature that is perceived by the person concerned as transgressive, i.e. unwanted and degrading/injurious, or is intended to have this effect".
+Sexual harrassment refers to "any psychological, physical or verbal behaviour of a sexual nature that is perceived by the person concerned as transgressive, i.e. unwanted and degrading/injurious, or is intended to have this effect".

 (Definition from the online handout Sexualised Discrimination and Violence at Universities, Bukof).